 Every now and then you get to shoot something that makes you proud of everything you have ever done in your life.
-Being a Navy veteran, I would have never thought I would have gone to the Marine Corps Birthdays Ball, much less shoot the ball.
+Being a Navy veteran, I would have never thought I would have gone to the Marine Corps Birthday Ball, much less shoot the ball.
 This year I had the honor of being their photographer.
 It did not disappoint.
 It reminded me of my Navy days in San Vito Italy.

-The day started out just like any other day, at the stockyards.
+The day of the ball started out just like any other day, at the stockyards.
 I got there and everything was going according to plan.
-When I started shooting the Marines, it was photos back to back to back.
+When I started shooting the Marines, it was photos back-to-back.
 I was proud to have my friends with me: Tevia Keener, Jordon Keener and Mary Lott.
 We had one heck of a team.
 When the ceremony started and they played the Star-Spangled Banner, my chest pumped out, my hand went over my heart and I was never prouder to have served or to be a Veteran.

 Finally, to all my new Marine Corps Friends, Semper Fi.
 Oh, and to the Navy Corpsman I had the privilege to meeting, Fair Winds and Following Seas, shipmate…..